coconnor999/avero-reporting/README.md

 # Avero Reporting API
-An API built on top of a POS API for restaurant data that delivers the following reports:
+**Important: The most current work is going on at the async-refactor branch** An API built on top of a POS API for restaurant data that delivers the following reports:
 * Employee gross sales (EGS)
 * Labor Cost Percentage (LCP)